 From the map, you can see that there’re 3 elevations from the beginning that will be more challenging, before the path becomes easier at the end.

 Pulpit Rock is supposed to be a relatively easy hike..

-I tried finding information online before going, but couldn’t find enough.
+I tried finding information online before going, but couldn’t find enough about Pulpit Rock’s hike difficulty.
 My fit friend, Caroline (The Travelling Sloth), reassured me that the hike will be fine.

 You can see it’s always these two people leading the way, while my other girlfriend and I struggled behind 😂

 After huffing and puffing and wondering what I’ve gotta all of us into, we conquered the first challenging elevation and reached the first viewpoint!
 By now, I’ve taken off my winter jacket.
 Look at this lake view, our first reward!

 The hiking trail at Pulpit Rock was made possible by Nepalese sherpas.

 For years, Nepalese sherpas have been helping to restore/rebuild the trail with giant rocks and slabs.
 All thanks to them, even us, the unfit travelers, can hike up to Pulpit Rock.
 Have you ever thought about how they got the rocks there?
 Each piece of rock on your trail carried much effort and skills.

 To be sure you’re on the right trail, look out for the red “T” marked along the way.
 You’ll also see little signposts telling how far you’ve come, and how far away the summit is.
 The trail is 6km each way.

 From hiking Pulpit Rock, I realized I don’t really have a problem hiking big steps upwards!
 It must be #thighpower from Warrior yoga poses 😄